 Accessing Johnsons Crossing bridge over the Teslin River

-Mid span on the Johnsons Crossing bridge over the Teslin River,
+Mid way on the Johnsons Crossing bridge over the Teslin River,

 Yukon

 There is no doubt the curb and rail saved our lives!
-Mom stopped in Teslin and through her open window told a highway maintenance guy about the icy conditions, telling him to look at her seriously damaged car.
-He had an odd look on his face and it wasn't until we got out to look that we realized why ... there wasn't a scratch on the car!
+Mom stopped in Teslin and through her open window told a highway maintenance guy about the icy conditions, told him to look at her damaged car.
+He had an odd look on his face and it wasn't until we got out to look that we realized why; there wasn't a scratch on the car!
 After arriving in Calgary, mom had the car checked.
-Turns out there was much damage to the front end and the mechanic was surprised that mom had driven that distance safely.
+There was damage to the front end and the mechanic was amazed that mom had driven that distance safely.

 Looking southward on the Teslin River from the Johnsons Crossing